iamsamucoding/macOS_scripts/README.md

         - Git
         - Valgrind
         - Trimmer: helps you remove unnecessary spaces, as well as trailing spaces
-        - DocBlockr: lets you create documentation or annotation for your codes with ease, by parsing the functions, parameters, variables, and automatically adding some possible documentation
-        - DoxyDoc: Doxygen on Sublime
-        - MarkDownEditing: edit .md
         - Markdown Preview
         - FileDiffs:  allows you to see the differences between two files in SublimeText
         - C++11